Level 3, A Level

 How Will I Be Taught and Assessed?

 A variety of teaching methods will be used to engage you with new concepts and terms.
 You will be assessed by formal examination at the end of the course.
 The Sociology A-Level is assessed entirely through examination.
-If you complete the full qualification then you will sit three two-hour exams at the end of Year Two.
-If you are completing only Year One, you will sit two one-and-a-half-hour exams at the end of your course.
+You will sit three two-hour exams at the end of Year Two.

 Why Should I Choose Seevic College?